Ashkan-Yaldaie/thesis/documents/Thesis.md

 The final method used for testing the product was through the possible real-life situations, for example, what will happen if the residents leave the house but they have to come back immediately to get something they forgot.
 The test is conducted to examine the behavior of the Bluetooth controlling the security system.
 The current version of the Python script "start_bt.py" is the result of a successful test.

-The other situation considered the possibility of destroying the PIR in the case of an intrusion immediately after entering the house.
+The other situation considered the possibility of destroying the PIR in the case of intrusion immediately after entering the house.
 Will the owner still receive the SMS notification?
 The test result confirmed the success of the security system although it is possible to damage the RasPi within 12 seconds after the PIR’s signal is received.
 This way the video will not be uploaded to the cloud and the SMS notification will not be sent.
 So, it is recommended to keep the product somewhere hidden in the house.
 It is also recommended to hide the router and secure it with a good password.

 One of the requirements is to control the system remotely over the internet.
 "Port Forwarding" is a method that can be used for this purpose.
 The default port for the Apache server is 80 but the port number can be changed by modifying the Apache's configuration.
 The "Port Forwarding" can be done through the router's control panel, though the description of the complete procedure is out of the scope of this paper.
 The current system's GUI is tested to be accessible remotely from anywhere via an internet browser.